|Alan Chin was born in Ogden, Utah, where he

 enlistment in the navy, Alan never set foot on a ship.

-Alan attended four years of college at San Francisco State University, studying the field of Data Processing.
+Alan attended San Francisco State University, studying the field of Data Processing.
 Afterwards, he enjoyed a twenty year career working his way from computer programmer, to software engineer, to network designer, and finally to manager of several software development groups.

-In 1991, while still working full time, Alan went back to night school, and years later graduated from the University of San Francisco with a BS in Economics and a Masters in Creative Writing.
+In 1991, while still working full time, Alan went back to night school.
+Years later he graduated from the University of San Francisco with a BS in Economics and a Masters in Creative Writing.

-In 1999, Alan retired from his career in Information Technology to devote more time to his three hobbies: writing, traveling, and tennis.
-During that same timeframe, Alan legally changed his name to Alan Chin, so that he could share the same family name as his life partner, Herman Chin.
+In 1999, Alan retired from his IT career to devote more time to his three hobbies: writing, traveling, and tennis.
+Also at that time, Alan legally changed his name to Alan Chin, so that he could share the same family name as his life partner, Herman Chin.

 turned serious about his writing in 2003, and began

-working on his first novel, Island Song.
-He has now
+his first novel, Island Song.
+He has now published

-published eight novels, two short stories, and is
+nine novels, an anthology or short stories, and is

 currently searching for a producer to turn his three